buj201/makefile_tutorial/ch6/README.md

 ### Sequential vs. parallel execution

 By default, `make` runs recipes for out-of-date targets sequentially.
-This both (a) makes recipes with multiple outputs run once, since all outputs all updated the first time the recipe is executed, and (b) makes the makefile brittle since other users might run `make` in parallel (but see note at the end of this README)
+This both (a) makes recipes with multiple outputs run once, since all outputs all updated the first time the recipe is executed, and (b) makes the makefile brittle since other users might run `make` in parallel (but see note at the end of this README).

-Another trap involving parallel execution involves the default behavior of following the prerequisites depth-first and from left-to-right -- relying on this behavior instead of explicitly including dependencies can fail when make is run with --jobs 2+.
+Another trap involving parallel execution involves the default behavior of following the prerequisites depth-first and from left-to-right when executing sequentially.
+Relying on this behavior instead of explicitly including dependencies can fail when make is run with --jobs 2+.
 Note this is not illustrated in the makefile, but it is important to consider this if you want to run with more than one job.

 ##### Make with multiple targets: